- Cancer Information

 - Gathering information

-Once diagnosed, there is a lot of information to take in – and well-meaning family and friends may give you even more.
+When you are first diagnosed, there is a lot of information to take in – and well-meaning family and friends may give you even more.
 This “information overload” can leave you overwhelmed and confused about what to do.
-You may only need information that is relevant to your situation right now or a way of dealing with the information you already have.
+You may need just the information that relates to your situation right now, or a way of dealing with the information that you already have.

 Look for reliable information

-Make sure your information comes from recognised cancer experts and is based on evidence.
+Make sure your information comes from recognised cancer experts and is based on strong evidence.
 Cancer Council has booklets, online information and podcasts about different cancer types, treatments and issues.
-Some information on the internet is not trustworthy – here is a list of reliable websites.
+Some information on the internet is not trustworthy – see a list of reliable websites.

-If you are unsure or confused about certain information, it can help to talk to your treatment team.
+If you are unsure or confused about anything, it can help to talk to your treatment team.
 Write down your questions beforehand and put them in order of how important they are right now.
-You can also call Cancer Council 13 11 20 to discuss your concerns.
+See a list of suggested questions.
+You can also call Cancer Council 13 11 20 to discuss your concerns with an experienced health professional.

 Involve other people

 Ask people you trust to help gather and make sense of new information.
-You could also choose a close family member or friend to come to your appointments with you.
-Let them know if you’d like them to take notes and/or join in the discussion.
+You could also ask your partner or a close family member or friend to come to your appointments with you.
+Let them know if you’d like them to take notes or join in the discussion.

 Find out about suitable clinical trials